 BIOGRAPHICAL NOTE -- Leslie J. Winner was born in Asheville, N.C., on October 24, 1950.
 She attended Brown University (A.B., 1972) and Northeastern University (J.D., 1976).
 Admitted to the bar in 1976, Winner came to Charlotte as a law clerk to US District Court Judge James B. McMillan.
 In 1977, she took a position with the law firm of Ferguson, Watt, Wallas, and Adkins.
 After working as a lobbyist for Legal Services of North Carolina in 1981, Winner became interested in voting rights.
 Later that same year she began the Gingles v.
 Edmisten case.
 Winner served as president of the North Carolina Association of Women Attorneys in 1983.
-She withdrew her 1984 bid for a seat in the North Carolina General Assembly because of a conflict in interest as she prepared the Gingles case the Supreme Court.
+She withdrew her 1984 bid for a seat in the North Carolina General Assembly because of a conflict of interest as she prepared the Gingles case for the Supreme Court.
 However, Winner was elected to the Assembly in 1992 as a senator from Mecklenburg County.

 Biographical / Historical

 HISTORICAL NOTE -- The case of Gingles v.
 Edmisten challenged the existing voting districts for the North Carolina General Assembly as being racially biased.
 As the case began in 1981, Winner worked with prominent lawyer Julius Chambers, who had represented the plaintiffs in the landmark case on school busing, Swann v.
 Charlotte-Mecklenburg Board of Education [see Julius Chambers Papers].
 On June 30, 1986, the US Supreme Court unanimously ruled that North Carolina illegally weakened the African-American voters' power in state-house elections in Mecklenburg and five other North Carolina legislative districts.